-Atonement is the covering of a sin, when the offended person removes the offense.
+What is atonement?
+Atonement is the covering of sin, when the offended person removes the offense.

-Verse 16 “You shall take the atonement money from the people of Israel and shall give it for the service of the tent of meeting, that it may bring the people of Israel to remembrance before the Lord, so as to make atonement for your lives.”
+Verse 16: “You shall take the atonement money from the people of Israel and shall give it for the service of the tent of meeting that it may bring the people of Israel to remembrance before the Lord, to make atonement for your lives.”

 They are to bring it to the tent of meeting so that the Lord remembers His people.
 What does that mean?
 How can God forget His people?
 Why does He need something to bring them to mind?

 While that verse could be translated that the money was brought as a record of the children of Israel, there are other places in Scripture with the wording of God remembering His people.
-So what is happening when He remembers?
+So, what is happening when God remembers?

 Sin strains everything.
-It separates our fellowship with a holy God.
+It breaks our fellowship with a holy God.
 In compassion, God wants us back.
 In mercy, He makes a way for forgiveness and the washing clean.

 We come to Him, looking at our toes, confessing our sin, and He forgives and lifts our heads, and smiles.
 The old is gone.
 He sees the perfect in you.